Seven people arrested over weekend under new Covid-19 laws

 Three people in the age category 25-34 years have died with the disease, according to the latest epidemiological report from the HSE’s Health Protection Surveillance Centre.
 This is an increase of one since previous HPSC reports.

 The youngest fatality from the disease was 30 while the oldest was 105.
-Just over 90 per cent of deaths have occurred among over 65-year-olds, the report states.
+Just over 90 per cent of deaths have occurred among over-65s, the report states.

 Of the 9,848 confirmed cases of Covid-19 up to last Saturday, 362 had died, giving a case fatality rate of 3.8 per cent.
 The overall death rate from the disease will ultimately be lower when statistical account is taken of milder cases not picked up through testing.